2020 Home Renovation Costs Per Square Foot on Long Island

-- Low-end kitchen: Sweeten kitchen remodels can cost between $20,000—$30,000 for under 100 square feet with budget-friendly finishes from retailers such as Home Depot.
+- Budget kitchen: Sweeten kitchen remodels can cost between $20,000—$30,000 for under 100 square feet with budget-friendly finishes from retailers such as Home Depot.
 This typically means making use of engineered flooring, off-the-shelf cabinets, and an economical tile or butcher block for countertops.
 It also includes swapping out old appliances for energy-efficient models.

-- Mid-range kitchen: Sweeten has seen costs starting at $30,000.
-Remodeling’s Cost vs. Value Report shows that a mid-range, major kitchen renovation of a 200-square-foot space will run about $69,910 based on averages for the Middle Atlantic region (as opposed to $84,484 for New York City).
+- Mid-grade kitchen: Sweeten has seen costs starting at $30,000.
+Remodeling’s Cost vs. Value Report shows that a mid-grade, major kitchen renovation of a 200-square-foot space will run about $69,910 based on averages for the Middle Atlantic region (as opposed to $84,484 for New York City).
 This range covers updating 30 linear feet of semi-custom wood cabinets, an island, new countertops, a double-tub stainless steel sink, energy-efficient range, vented hood, built-in microwave, dishwasher, garbage disposal, and custom lighting.
 This comes to about $350 psf.

 According to Sweeten contractor Vita, “Kitchens on Long Island typically need a full gut in order to upgrade electrical, plumbing, insulation, and correcting for settling of the foundation.”